Senior Fisheries Biologist

 - Understanding of freshwater fisheries in western and northern Canada.

-- Familiarity with British Columbia, Alberta, Yukon, NWT, and Federal regulatory environments for environmental assessment and construction projects.
+- Familiarity with British Columbia, Alberta, Yukon, NWT, and Federal regulatory settings for environmental assessment and resultant project phases (e.g., construction, operations).

 - Possess a current and valid Canadian Driver’s License.